RichardDooling/Entertainment_Law/Idea_Protection/Idea_Protection.md

 materials).
 The only difference is that Montz's implied contract claim would protect those rights more broadly because California implied contract law does not require as strict a showing of substantial similarity as federal copyright law.
-But the "fact that the state-created right is . . . broader . . . than its federal counterpart will not save it from pre-emption."
+But the "fact that the state-created right is &hellip; broader &hellip; than its federal counterpart will not save it from pre-emption."

 ### II

 Montz's breach-of-confidence claim also asserts rights equivalent to the rights protected by the Copyright Act.
-The complaint states that "the Plaintiffs' disclosure of their ideas and concepts [was] strictly confidential," and that "[b]y taking the Plaintiffs' novel ideas and concepts, exploiting those ideas and concepts, and profiting therefrom to the Plaintiffs' exclusion, the Defendants breached their confidential relationship with the Plaintiffs."
+The complaint states that "the Plaintiffs' disclosure of their ideas and concepts [was] strictly confidential," and that "by taking the Plaintiffs' novel ideas and concepts, exploiting those ideas and concepts, and profiting therefrom to the Plaintiffs' exclusion, the Defendants breached their confidential relationship with the Plaintiffs."
 Such claim simply echoes the